Hamad City: Israel–Gaza war

 On 2 December 2023, after a week-long cessation of fighting in the Gaza war, the Israel Defense Forces (IDF) began bombing targets in Khan Yunis, including in Hamad City.
 The IAF conducted five airstrikes in the complex within a space of two minutes.
 Bombs hit one building after another, largely destroying them.
 Residents were warned to leave the area via leaflets before the strikes commenced.

 On 3 March 2024, after conducting a series of attacks on nearby Deir al-Balah, the IDF began to lay siege to Hamad City.
 By this time, the neighbourhood was serving as a shelter for additional thousands of refugees who had been displaced as a result of IDF operations in northern Gaza.
 The IDF set up a checkpoint in the neighbourhood and directed residents to evacuate to Al-Mawasi or Deir al-Balah.
 A total of fifty targets in the district and in neighbouring al-Qarara were hit by airstrikes and artillery within the space of six minutes.
 During the eleven days of fighting which ensued, specialised Egoz, Maglan, Shayetet 13 and Givati reconnaissance units methodically went through what remained of every building in the complex, clearing them floor by floor.
 In one of the buildings, soldiers found Colonel Yonatan Steinberg's army-issued weapon, along with personal effects of Israelis who were abducted at the outset of the war.
 IDF commanders who engaged elite Nukhba fighters in the neighbourhood declared that it was the toughest battle zone of the war.
 Hamad City was turned into ruins as a result of IDF operations there.
 A resident of the complex who returned there in April in order to move back into her severely-damaged home explained that "it is better than tents ...
 We don't have a city any more, only rubble.
 There is absolutely nothing left ...
 There were no walls or windows.
 Most of the towers were completely blown up."

+On 11 August 2024, Israel ordered the evacuation of Khan Younis, including Hamad City, as they considered it a combat zone.
+It was one of the largest evacuation orders issued during the war to that point.